 Old habits are hard to break.
 Any adult who has struggled with one knows how true this is.
-Children can develop bad habits as well.
+Children can develop a bad habit as well.
 These can include: biting fingernails, picking noses, chewing sleeves or collars, picking scabs, sucking thumbs or fingers, chewing on the end of ponytails, chewing pencils, knotting hair, etc. If you notice any of these habits forming in your children, there are some things you can do to minimize, redirect, or eliminate them.
+Here are some tips:

 Please note: If your child’s “nervous habit” is part of a larger picture of anxiety that is interfering with everyday functioning or if your child struggles with separation anxiety, phobias or generalized anxiety, seek out help from a trusted counselor or your child’s pediatrician.

 Focusing negative attention on the bad habit will actually make it worse.
 While you may think that providing consequences for the behavior will help eliminate it, you may be exacerbating the problem.
 During a time when the child is not exhibiting the behavior, tell your child that you have noticed a new habit.
 Identify the behavior and the potential problems (physical or social) that it can cause.
 Problem solve with your child about ways to manage it.
 Emphasize that you are both on the same team – a team whose goal it is to beat the habit.